Recursive cases (rcases) tactic and related tactics #

 Takes a list of constructor names, and an (alternation) list of patterns, and matches each

 pattern against its constructor.
-It returns the list of names that will be passed to cases
+It returns the list of names that will be passed to cases,

-and the list of (constructor name, patterns)
+and the list of (constructor name, patterns) for each constructor, where patterns is the

 (conjunctive) list of patterns to apply to each constructor argument.